Perhaps you used to work in a thriving office, a co-working space, or a cozy neighborhood café that enabled you to get into creative flow.

 5. stickK – achieve your goals or get taxed

-This is the most hard-core self-accountability tool on this list, but you may want to take advantage of it if you want to improve your performance.
+This is the most hard-core self-accountability tool on this list, but take advantage of it if you want to improve your performance.
 As you probably realize, in psychology, the fear of loss is much more powerful than the desire for gain. stickK uses this principle to force you to get stuff done even if you don’t feel like it.

 First, you set a goal like “I’ve sent 300 outreach emails to potential clients by (date)”.
 Then, you set a self-inflicted monetary punishment you’ll have to endure if you miss the mark.